Trent Valley line

 The Trent Valley line is a railway line between Rugby and Stafford in England, forming part of the West Coast Main Line.
-It is named after the River Trent which it follows.
-The line was built to provide a direct route from London to North West England and Scotland, and avoid the slower route between Rugby and Stafford via Birmingham.
+The line is 51 miles long and is named after the River Trent which it follows.
+It was built to provide a direct route from London to North West England and Scotland, avoiding the slower route via Birmingham, which is congested and 7.75 miles longer.

 Places served

 The cities, towns and villages served by the line are listed below.